ordinov/laravel-oauth-sso/README.md

 }
 ```

-this will lately allow you to get all the user informations
+This will lately allow you to get all the user informations
 from the SSO provider with `$user->sso_data`.

 Example: